-*NOTE: The statistics/calculus course must have been completed with a grade of B- or higher, and within six years of the MPH program application year (June 2012).
+*NOTE: The statistics/calculus course must have been completed with a grade of B- or higher, and within six years of the MPH program application year (June 2013).
 If this is not the case for an applicant, the application will still be reviewed, and if the applicant is recommended for admission, a condition of admission will be a refresher statistics course completed with a grade of B- or higher before MPH program fall semester commencement.
 If this admission condition is not met before the start of the first fall semester, the student will need to reapply to the MPH program for a future year; the SF State MPH program does not defer admissions.
 Because it takes time to find space in a suitable college statistics course, if you have not met the admission criterion of a statistics/calculus course taken with a grade of B- or higher and within six years of the intended MPH program application year, it is strongly recommended that you enroll in an inferential statistics course as soon as possible, rather than waiting for the application admission decision.
-View detailed information about all four of the course requirements.

 GRE General Test